Choosing a Major? What Factors to Consider

 Your Personal Grit

-If you choose athletic training as your major, you need to give up lots of free time for team practices and doctor’s clinics.
-If you find this unappealing, you can opt for a similar major with lesser commitments, such as physical education or exercise science.
+If you choose athletic training as your major, you need to be prepared to sacrifice significant free time for team practices and doctor’s clinics.
+However, if this level of commitment seems unappealing, you can explore similar majors with lesser demands, such as physical education or exercise science.
+This process of self-reflection is crucial when selecting your academic path.

 The Available Career Options within a Major